Joe Strummer: Legacy

 In January 2013 Joe Strummer had a plaza named in his honour, Placeta Joe Strummer, in the Spanish city of Granada, about 650m south of the Alhambra.
 In June 2013 a mural of Strummer was unveiled on the corner of Portobello Road and Blenheim Crescent and attended by a number of Strummer's former friends including Mick Jones and Ray Gange.
 In an October 2013 interview, Mick Jones confirmed that Strummer had intentions of reforming the Clash and new music was even being written.
 In the months prior to Strummer's death, he and Jones got together to write new music.
 Jones said at the time he assumed the new songs would be used on albums with the Mescaleros.
 A few months following their work together, Jones ran into Strummer at an event and asked him what he intended to do with those songs.
 Strummer informed Jones that they were going to be used for the next Clash record.

 In 2016, actor Jonathan Rhys Meyers portrayed Strummer in the film London Town which tells the story of a Clash-obsessed teenager who crosses paths with Joe Strummer by happenstance in 1979 and finds his life changing as a result.
-The film was met with mostly negative reviews.
+The film was met with mixed reviews.

-It was discovered following Strummer's death that he was an archivist of his own work, having barns full of writings and tapes.
-Over 20,000 items were stored in the Joe Strummer archive and on 28 September 2018, a 32-song compilation album titled Joe Strummer 001 was released.
-The album, which was overseen by Strummer's widow, Lucinda, and producer Robert Gordon McHarg III, features 32 songs, 12 of which had never been released.
-The set spans Strummer's career from the 101ers to the Mescaleros and features some unheard demos from the Clash following the departure of Mick Jones, along with an unreleased song recorded by Jones and Strummer in 1986.
-The set also features two of Strummer's final recordings.
+It was discovered following Strummer's death that he had maintained a personal archive of his own work stored in his Somerset barn, containing 20,000 items including tapes, lyrics, and letters.
+It formed the basis of a 32-song compilation album titled Joe Strummer 001, released in 2018.
+The album was curated by producer Robert Gordon McHarg III and Strummer’s widow, Lucinda Tait, and features rare, unreleased, and remastered recordings spanning his entire career, including work from the 101ers, The Clash, the Mescaleros, and solo demos.
+Critics praised the collection as a comprehensive portrait of Strummer’s artistic breadth and a posthumous reaffirmation of his legacy.
+Notably, it included previously unreleased collaborations with Mick Jones and unreleased Clash material, sparking renewed critical interest in his post-Clash years.

 In September 2018, Warner/Chappell Music signed a publishing contract with the Strummer estate.
 The deal includes Strummer's solo career, Cut the Crap by the Clash, the soundtracks to three films, and his compositions with the 101ers and the Mescaleros.

+In 2023, Rolling Stone ranked Strummer at number 125 on its list of the 200 Greatest Singers of All Time.